Ghz4070/gitFlow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name : :bug: # Markdown syntax for emoji doesn't seems to work about : Use this template for bug report. title : "[DATE]: [FEATURE NAME]" labels : ":bug: bug" # But here it does
+name : :bug: Bug # Markdown syntax for emoji doesn't seems to work about : Use this template for bug report. title : "[DATE]: [FEATURE NAME]" labels : ":bug: bug" # But here it does